 Finding an experienced agent who specializes in green real estate and in your particular area is ideal because they’ll have the right mix of experience and knowledge to assist with your specific situation.

 Of those three factors—experience, green homes and location specialization—you might get lucky and find someone with all three.
 If not, you’ll have to weigh the relative importance of each.

 Referrals are always best.
 Ask friends and family if they know someone that they’d recommend.
 If you’re lucky enough to get referred to a green home specialist from someone you trust, your task finding an agent could be a short one.

-It’s a good idea to run a search on Google for “green real estate agents <your location>” (without the brackets: i.e. green real estate agents Calgary or green real estate agents Ontario).
+It’s a good idea to run a search on Google for “green real estate agents <your location>” (without the brackets: i.e. green real estate agents Denver or green real estate agents Colorado).
 How high these agents’ websites rank is not necessarily an indicator of the agent’s experience, popularity or number of homes sold, but is an indicator of their popularity on the Internet, and that fact alone means a lot in terms of how much visibility your home will get when listed.

 You might not have any luck finding someone who specializes in green homes or in your specific area, so you’ll need to take your search further afield.
 If in your search you come across a great agent, but who doesn’t specialize in what you’re looking for, don’t hesitate to ask for a referral to one who does.
 You can also ask around at local agencies to come up with a list of agents’ names.

 Alternatively, if you have the time, Elizabeth Weintraub, Broker-Associate at Lyon Real Estate, recommends tracking for sale signs in the neighbourhood to see when they go up and when they’re sold.
 You could also attend open houses to see agents in action and meet them in a casual environment rather than interviewing them.